 I found Intermission Time marginally more interesting.
 It involves colonists travelling to a planet with two intentionally designed societies that are experiments in solving problems that have plagued human history.
 Two musicians, a brother and sister, are destined for one of the colonies.
 John, the brother, falls in love with Lora, a woman he meets aboard the ship who’s destined for the other colony.
 Once a colonist commits to the voyage, they can’t back out or change plans and both colonies are sealed against contact with the other.
 The two lovers are faced with a series of dilemmas and choices, balancing individual relationships against the good of the species.

-Lastly, I can’t help but add that this is the 1968 Belmont Future Series (B50-820) paperback edition published by Belmont Books of New York with some interesting and uncredited cover art that looks suspiciously like it might be the work of Robert M. Powers.
+Lastly, I can’t help but add that this is the 1968 Belmont Future Series (B50-820) paperback edition published by Belmont Books of New York with some interesting and uncredited cover art by Ralph Brillhart done in his well-known style reminiscent of Robert M. Powers.